kang-cao-corgi/coj/notes.md

 - [Ge1:26](https://www.blueletterbible.org/niv/gen/1/26/s_1026) "let us": Trinity, the ***three persons*** of the ***One God***
 - [Ge3:22](https://www.blueletterbible.org/niv/gen/3/22/s_3022) "one of us": the man was made in the image of the Son

-    onr God in three persons, in agreement of each other: the Father, the Son, the Holy Spirit
+    one God in three persons, in agreement of each other: the Father, the Son, the Holy Spirit

 - [1Jn3:8](https://www.blueletterbible.org/niv/1jo/3/8/s_1162008)
 - [Jn1:1, 14, 18](https://www.blueletterbible.org/niv/jhn/1/1/s_998001)